 How does PaCE work?

-Pathway to Campus Enrollment (PaCE) is a program that allows students to become Gators, but with a flexible schedule.
+Pathway to Campus Enrollment (PaCE) is a program that allows students to become Gators but with a flexible schedule.
 The first 60 credits are earned through UF Online, a local community college and/or dual enrollment.
 At least 15 of these credits must be earned through UF Online.
-Once a student earns 60 credits and completes at least two semesters through PaCE, he or she will transition onto campus and begin taking in-person courses.
+Once a student earns 60 credits and completes at least two semesters as a PaCE student, they will transition to campus and begin taking in-person courses.
 There is no extra application process; students are selected from the general freshman applicant pool.
 However, students must choose a major within the PaCE offerings in order to be considered (more than 60 majors are available).
 Students may change their major, but any student who enrolls in PaCE must remain in a PaCE major throughout their time at UF.
 Learn more about PaCE.

 How does Innovation Academy work?

 Innovation Academy (IA) is a unique program that runs on a spring-summer schedule, leaving the fall semester open for students to participate in an internship, study abroad, spend time at home, or stay in Gainesville and take fall connection courses.
 IA is focused on creativity, entrepreneurship and innovation.
-Students have access to advisors, special programing and an exclusive Innovation minor.
+Students have access to advisors, special programming,an exclusive Innovation minor, and may live in the IA Living Learning Community.
 Students must apply for the IA program if they are interested and will be considered for all three start terms available to freshman applicants (Summer, Fall or IA).
 Learn more about Innovation Academy.

 Can students switch out of either program if accepted?

-Students chosen for PaCE or IA can request a term change.
-These are granted on a space-available basis and are often not decided until late April/early May.
+Students admitted through PaCE or IA can request a term change.
+These are granted on a space-available basis and are often not decided until late April/early May, but students should be aware that often there are more requests for term changes than there are available spaces, so they may not be able to move to the residential program.
 Students cannot appeal a PaCE or IA decision.

 What is the Promise program?

-The UF Promise program consists of students with academic promise who may need additional support to reach their educational goals.
+The UF Promise program consists of students with academic promise who may need additional support to reach their educational goals, with an emphasis on serving first-generation and/or low-income students.
 Students are selected by the Office of Admissions upon entering their first year at the University of Florida.
 Learn more about the Promise program.

 How does the Honors Program work?